dnsimple/dnsimple-support/content/articles/domain-access-control.md

 This is for user tokens only.
 Account tokens currently still have full access, similar to a team member with full account access.

-## Conclusion
+## Have more questions?

-With Domain Access Control you now have more control over who on your team can access and manage your organization's domains.
-You can ensure domain access is limited based on your needs.
-Combined with other DNSimple security features, like multi-factor authentication and activity logging, your domains remain secure in your DNSimple account.
+If you have any questions about Domain Access Control or how to implement it for your organization, [contact support](https://dnsimple.com/feedback), and we'll help you get sorted.

-If you're interested in limiting access to other parts of your DNSimple accounts, please [reach out](https://dnsimple.com/contact), and let us know.
+Want to limit access to other parts of your DNSimple accounts?
+[Let us know](https://dnsimple.com/feedback) what permissions you’re interested in, and you may see it in a future feature release.